kanherepratik/vue-project-boilerplate/vue-guidelines.md

 # Introduction
-This project is bootstraped using vue-cli --typescript flag
+This project is bootstraped using vue-cli

 # Folder structure